I Love Multilingual Lists of Vocabulary and Verbs

 For those who also love multilingual vocabulary lists or verb conjugations, I’ve updated the Romance and Germanic lists so they fit better on the screen.
-Each vocabulary category or verb now has its own page so they won’t take forever to load.
 The Romance languages include French, Italian, Spanish and some Portuguese for the vocabulary part and only French, Italian and Spanish for the verbs.
-Germanic includes German, Dutch and Swedish.
-I do plan on adding more languages and filling in the missing vocabulary in certain sections, but I’m not quite sure what to do yet about the width of the pages.
-Some of the French-Italian-Spanish-Portuguese sections are crowded because of the 5 columns (English is first).
-I’ll figure something out.
-In any case, it will be a while before I can make any major changes.
+Germanic includes German, Dutch, Swedish, and some Danish and Afrikaans for the vocabulary sections, and German, Dutch and Swedish for the verb conjugations.
 Here are the index pages with links to each individual page:

 Other multilingual sites: